hanami/guides/content/v2.2/database/relations.md

 ### Custom Foreign Keys

 Integer-based primary keys are the normal case, but you will sometimes want to work with other types.
-This is supported by ROM's `ForeignKey` type. `Integer` is the default, but this can trivially be overwritten:
+This is supported by ROM's `ForeignKey` type. `Integer` is the default, but this can be overwritten:

 ```ruby
 module Bookshelf